 - 1. Acute angle closure glaucoma

 - 2. Acute cerebral vascular accident

 - 3. Acute conjunctivitis

 - 4. Age-related macular degeneration- wet/exudative

 - 5. Amaurosis fugax

 - 6. Amblyopia

 - 7. Cardiac and carotid disease (e.g., angina, arrhythmia, congestive heart failure, myocardial infarction)

 - 8. Carotid artery dissection

 - 9. Cavernous sinus thrombosis

 - 10. Central retinal artery occlusion

 - 11. Central retinal vein occlusion

 - 12. Chemical burns/injuries (e.g., acid, alkali)

 - 13. Complications of ocular and ophthalmic anesthesia

 - 14. Corneal ulcer

 - 15. Cranial nerve palsies (e.g., abducens, facial, oculomotor, trochlear)

 - 16. Diabetes mellitus systemic complications (e.g., hyperglycemia, hypoglycemia, ketoacidosis)

 - 17. Endophthalmitis

 - 18. Eyelid malignancies

 - 19. Fall risk (elderly, low vision, progressive/bifocals)

 - 20. Giant cell arteritis

 - 21. Hyphema

 - 22. Hypopyon

-- 23. LASIK flap dislocation

-- 24. Leukemia and lymphoma
+- 23. Leukemia and lymphoma

-- 25. Leukocoria (retinoblastoma)
+- 24. Leukocoria (retinoblastoma)

-- 26. Malignant hyperthermia

-- 27. Nonaccidental trauma/shaken baby syndrome
+- 25. Nonaccidental trauma/shaken baby syndrome

-- 28. Obstructive sleep apnea/floppy eyelid syndrome\
+- 26. Obstructive sleep apnea/floppy eyelid syndrome \

-- 29. Ocular surface squamous neoplasia
+- 27. Ocular surface squamous neoplasia

-- 30. Open globe
+- 28. Open globe

-- 31. Ophthalmic complications of systemic medications
+- 29. Ophthalmic complications of systemic medications

-- 32. Optic neuritis
+- 30. Optic neuritis

-- 33. Orbital cellulitis
+- 31. Orbital cellulitis

-- 34. Orbital fractures (e.g., white eyed blowout fracture)
+- 32. Orbital fractures (e.g., white eyed blowout fracture)

-- 35. Papilledema (recognition and evaluation)
+- 33. Papilledema (recognition and evaluation)

-- 36. Phacomorphic/phacolytic glaucoma
+- 34. Phacomorphic/phacolytic glaucoma

-- 37. Posterior vitreous detachment
+- 35. Posterior vitreous detachment

-- 38. Retinal detachment
+- 36. Retinal detachment

-- 39. Retinal hemorrhages
+- 37. Retinal hemorrhages

-- 40. Retinal tear
+- 38. Retinal tear

-- 41. Retrobulbar hemorrhage
+- 39. Retrobulbar hemorrhage

-- 42. Rhabdomyosarcoma

-- 43. Syncope and vasovagal episodes

-- 44. Systemic complications of ophthalmic medications
+- 40. Systemic complications of ophthalmic medications

-- 45. Transient ischemic events
+- 41. Transient ischemic events

-- 46. Uveal melanoma
+- 42. Uveal melanoma

-© American Board of Ophthalmology.
+©2023 American Board of Ophthalmology.
 All rights reserved.
 No part of this publication may be reproduced in any form or transmitted, by any electronic or mechanical means, including the use of information storage and retrieval systems, to any other person without the prior express written permission of the American Board of Ophthalmology, except as permitted under U.S. copyright law.
 This prohibition against unlawful or unauthorized reproduction is intended to include all U.S. domestic use as well as protection afforded under any international forum or law, including, but not limited to, G.A.T.T.
-In particular, the user of the Information agrees: to retrieve documents for information only; to save or print a single copy for personal use only and not to reproduce any portion of the document except as permitted under U.S. copyright law without the prior written permission of the American Board of Ophthalmology; to acknowledge the American Board of Ophthalmology as the source of any reproduction of any selected passage, table diagram or other extract reproduced; not to make any charge for providing the Information toanother person or organization without the prior written consent of the American Board of Ophthalmology and payment of an agreed copyright fee to the American Board of Ophthalmology; not to modify the information without the express prior written permission from the American Board of Ophthalmology; and to include this copyright noticeand disclaimer in any copy made.
+In particular, the user of the Information agrees: to retrieve documents for information only; to save or print a single copy for personal use only and not to reproduce any portion of the document except as permitted under U.S. copyright law without the prior written permission of the American Board of Ophthalmology as the source of any reproduction of any selected passage, table diagram or other extract reproduced; not to make any charge for providing the Information to another person or organization without the prior written consent of the American Board of Ophthalmology and payment of an agreed copyright fee to the American Board of Ophthalmology; and to include this copyright notice and disclaimer in any copy made.